 During spring break, the 17-6 Forty Niners ventured south and entered the West Los Angeles Baseball Tournament.
 Other teams in the tourney included Butte College, Santa Barbara College, Pierce College, Moore Park College, Los Angeles City College, and West Los Angeles College.
 Yuba opened the tournament with a 16-5 victory over the host 19-7 West Los Angeles Wildcats and then topped the Butte College Roadrunners 17-6 in the semifinals.
 Gary Peterson and Pete Dearborn homered in the first game while Cooper Amyx picked up the mound victory in a relief role.
 Dearborn later suited up with the semi-pro Davis Red Sox.
 The Niners tallied 20 hits in both games raising their team batting average to .364.
 The win sent the 49ers into the tournament final pitted against the state's #1 rated Division 1 team, the 25-2 Dons from Santa Ana College.
 Yuba's ace pitcher Jim McDonald pitched 8 innings and suffered a tough 8-7 loss as the Niners threatened in the 9th, only to strand runners at 2nd and 3rd.
 Bob Acey led the tournament in hitting by collecting 8 hits in three games while Joe Slaven added 3 triples.
 Yuba scored 40 runs with 52 hits during the tournament and turned 10 double plays which tied a school record with 25 for the season.

-Despite Yuba's loss, the 1980 team recorded several milestones and accomplishments.
+Despite Yuba's failure to win a state title, the 1980 team recorded several milestones and accomplishments.
 First baseman Bob Noreen hit safely in 25 straight games, an all-time Yuba record and became Yuba's only player to be named to the all-state team twice, while third baseman Jim Pappas recorded 41 base-on-balls, also an all-time record.
 Jim Stassi set several Yuba records -- Most Runs Scored (51), Most RBI's (41), Most Hits (69), Most AB's (155), while his 8 triples is shared as an all-time Yuba record.
 His .716 slugging percentage ranks as Yuba's third best of all-time.
 Mark Cartwright's 12 single season victories tied a school record while his .923 winning percentage remains as Yuba's best all-time.
 His 20 strikeouts in a playoff game is a Yuba record and could be a state record for a post season game.
 His 105 strikeouts in 96 innings or 1.09/inn.
 (9.84/9inn.) ranks as Yuba's 5th best.
 He is one of only three Yuba pitchers to win two post season games.

 Yuba's lead-off batter, Mondell Williams was drafted out of McClatchy High School of Sacramento in the 27th round of the 1978 annual June Draft and again in the 1st round of the 1979 January Draft-Secondary Phase while attending Sacramento City College.
 After attending Yuba, Williams enrolled at the University of Nevada at Reno and later played semi-pro baseball for the Boomtown, Nevada Truckers where he was named Top Hitter at the prestigious Kamloops International Baseball Tournament, one of North America's top semi-pro tourneys.
 Bob Noreen was named to the All-State team for the 2nd year in a row, the only Yuba player ever to garnish the award twice.